johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-03-06-generate-typescript-and-csharp-clients-with-nswag.md

 ---
-title: "NSwag: TypeScript and CSharp client generation based on an API"
+title: 'NSwag: TypeScript and CSharp client generation based on an API'
 authors: johnnyreilly
 tags: [NSwag, TypeScript, CSharp, API]
 image: blog/2021-03-06-generate-typescript-and-csharp-clients-with-nswag/use-generated-client.gif
 hide_table_of_contents: false
 ---

 Generating clients for APIs is a tremendous way to reduce the amount of work you have to do when you're building a project.
 Why handwrite that code when it can be auto-generated for you quickly and accurately by a tool like [NSwag](https://github.com/RicoSuter/NSwag)?
 To quote the docs:

 > The NSwag project provides tools to generate OpenAPI specifications from existing ASP.NET Web API controllers and client code from these OpenAPI specifications.
 The project combines the functionality of Swashbuckle (OpenAPI/Swagger generation) and AutoRest (client generation) in one toolchain.